VET Program Approval and Maintenance Procedure

 1. Program Manager completes Course on a page.

-3. Submits to the Office of DVC, and Director, Skills and Education Delivery for table at TAFE Executive.
+3. Submits to the Office of PVC, and Director, Skills and Education Delivery for table at TAFE Executive.

 4. TAFE Executive review: